tkdjohn/EventJournal/README.md

-# Hippocrates Journal
+# Event Journal
-Collect basic timestamped symptom data with the intent that the data can be analyzed/mined to see longer term patterns.
+Collect basic timestamped event data with the intent that the data can be analyzed/mined to see longer term patterns.

-To start, this will focus on symptoms and intensity and intentionally be a single user app.
-Longer term, the idea is to be able to couple this data with other similar journal data (such as food and medicine tracking).
-With this in mind the journal entries will be fairly generic in nature.
+Originally this was intended to track symptoms and intensity.
+But evolved into more of an event tracker system.
-Maybe rather than tracking symptoms, food, exercise separately, we track EVENTS with user defined event types such as
+The concept of Intensity is still a bit muddy, but the idea is that events of a particular even type can be rated on a user defined scale.
+For example a headache event can have a pain intensity rating.
+Where an exercise type event could have a distance or workout intensity.

 ## Features